Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

 ## Exercise 3: Setup API tier in Azure App Service

-In the migration of IaaS to PaaS, the API Tier of Contoso Financial's application needs to be migrated to run in an Azure App Service Web App without requiring any code changes to the application.
+In the migration of IaaS to PaaS, the API Tier of Contoso Financials' application needs to be migrated to run in an Azure App Service Web App without requiring any code changes to the application.

 ### Help references